Skip to main content

 The solution

-Rather than forcing every product into a single framework, we proposed two design systems.
-Carbon Forge, built on IBM’s Carbon Design System, was best suited to complex, data-rich applications like enterprise resource planning tools.
-Material Atlas, built on Google Material Design, supported simpler, more user-friendly products like mobile utilities.
+Rather than forcing every product into a single framework, we built two design systems.
+Carbon Forge — built on IBM’s Carbon Design System — suited complex, data-rich applications like enterprise resource planning tools.
+Material Atlas — built on Google’s Material Design — provided a lighter foundation for mobile-friendly products.

-Collaborative workshops with the USAF Chief Experience Officer, the USAF design community, and BESPIN leadership shaped both systems’ visual identity and operational features.
-We customized colors, typography, accessibility standards, and interaction patterns.
-The design systems included capabilities specific to military use cases — such as a dark mode for legibility during nighttime operations — and met Web Content Accessibility Guidelines (WCAG) 2.0 standards with accessibility built into components from the start.
+Collaborative workshops with the USAF Chief Experience Officer, the Air Force design community, and BESPIN leadership shaped both systems’ visual identity — ensuring the systems felt like Air Force products, not reskinned open source templates.
+We customized colors, typography, and interaction patterns to meet operational requirements: a dark mode for legibility during nighttime operations, WCAG 2.0 compliance built into every component, and visual consistency that gave airmen a recognizable experience across applications.

 Air Force higher-ups have been so impressed with the MyPCS progress to date.
 Apparently, the original folks who worked MyPCS weren’t able to do nearly as much in three years as BESPIN was able to in three months.